thycotic/ss-docs/admin/import-export-settings/index.md

 - AllowSendTelemetry

+### Launcher Settings (Runtime)

-**Launcher Settings (Runtime)** - These settings correspond to the Launcher Settings (Runtime) section on the Configuration General page.
+ - These settings correspond to the Launcher Settings (Runtime) section on the Configuration General page.

 Launcher Deployment Type can be one of the following: